mosbth/html-slideshow/README.md

 ### The base

-The slideshow needs HTML-document and access to the files `html-slideshow.js` and `html-slideshow.css`.
+The slideshow needs a HTML-document and access to the files `html-slideshow.js` and `html-slideshow.css`.
 A sample start of an slideshow with an empty slide can look like this.

 ```html
 <!doctype html>